-As a resident of Purington Hall you’ll be able to participate in hall programs and study groups, and interact with faculty and staff.
+As a resident of Purington Hall you’ll be able to participate in hall programs, study groups, and interact with faculty and staff.
 The lower level of Purington has a large laundry room.
 On the first floor of this hall is a full kitchen, a large study lounge for quiet study or group study sessions and game room.
 Residents of Purington Hall have the ability to choose an optional gender-inclusive room placement where their roommate preference is not based on gender.

 Residing in this building is a professional staff member (called a Graduate Area Coordinator) who assists in the development of communal living.
 This staff person is responsible for enhancing residents’ college experience by assisting in promoting programs within the hall.